hired/react-stepzilla/README.md

 // specify what text you want to display on the last step next button
 nextTextOnLastStep: 'Next'

+// provide a callback to fire on advancing to the next step
+onAfterStep: function()

 // provide a callback for clicking next on the final step
 onAfterLastStep: function()